Rajavasanthan/rag_node_mongo/Readme.md

-Add this JSON to mongodb atlas
+Add this JSON to mongodb atlas Search Index

 ```JSON
 {